jsommers/switchyard/documentation/live_execution.rst

    If this option is given, *only* the interfaces specified by ``-i`` options will be used by Switchyard.
 If no ``-i`` option is specified, Switchyard uses all available interfaces *except* the localhost interface.

    To use a localhost interface, you must explicitly include it using this option.
+If you explicitly include the localhost interface, you can still explicitly include other interfaces.

 .. option:: -x <interface-name>